usagisukisuki/Adaptive_t-vMF_Dice_loss/README.md

 <br />
 In this repository, we have prepared CVC-ClinicDB dataset and the code of our paper.

-## Preparation for CVC-ClinicDB dataset
+## Preparation for preprocessing datasets
 Please download from [[Dataset]](https://drive.google.com/drive/folders/1q80fDpAM62jPR5p61_4BVzCX4I1KZMqt?usp=drive_link) and extract them under $/Dataset, and make them look like this:
 ```
 AdaptivTvmf